ADMISSION REQUIREMENTS

 GENERAL INFORMATION

 An informal meeting will be held for the parents and the child before the commencement of class.
-During this time, should you have any concerns prior to your child’s admission, kindly discuss them with the Head of Centre.
+During this time, should you have any concerns prior to your child’s admission, kindly discuss them with the Head of Julia Gabriel Preschool.

 Orientation for new classes takes place on the first day of Term 1.
 During the orientation, the teacher will explain the child’s day, the curriculum and the general do’s and don’ts.
 Parents are advised to pass on relevant information about their child at this meeting e.g. allergies, behaviour, likes and dislikes.
 All further communication between parent-teacher will be performed through the Seesaw platform.
 Parents will be carefully guided by the class teacher in the account setup procedure to create accounts in both Seesaw Family and Seesaw Class.